Let me guess…

 Seems silly, I know, but sometimes just the simple act of movement can help you overcome writer’s block.
 Give it shot.

-In his book Steal Like an Artist, Austin Kleon describes his digital and his analogue desk.
-The analogue desk is where his work is born.
+In his book Steal Like an Artist (affiliate link), Austin Kleon describes his digital and his analog desk.
+The analog desk is where his work is born.
 The digital desk is for editing and publishing.

 Come on.
 Shut down your computer.
 Get a pen and paper.
 Or pencils, markers, and index cards.
-Get the feeling that you’re making something.
+Try free writing.
+When you free write, you get the feeling that you’re making something.
 It will inspire you.

 Sharing tidbits about yourself is a good way to build up a relationship with your readers.

 Remind yourself of who you are.
-Think about the lessons you’ve learnt.
+Think about the lessons you’ve learned.
 Who has inspired your career?
 How have your travels influenced your thinking?

-Technique #16.
-Stop Worrying About Grammar to Deal with Writer’s Block
+16. Stop Worrying About Grammar to Deal with Writers Block

 Stop trying to be perfect.

 Accept your first draft may be crappy.
 Just write as fast as you can.
-Editing can come later.
+Editing and revising can come later.

-Technique #17.
-Goof Around on Facebook, Linkedin or Instagram
+17. Goof Around on Facebook, Linkedin, or Instagram

 Social media can be a huge time suck.
 We all know that.

-But if you’re stuck and don’t know what to write about, then social media is a rich mine full of precious ideas.
+But if you feel stuck and don’t know what to write about, then social media is a rich mine full of fresh ideas.

 Give yourself half an hour.
 Interact and ask some questions.
 Enjoy yourself.
 Above all, absorb what others are talking about.
 You’re bound to find a good idea.